About the National Park

-- More than 780 species of vascular plants, 280 species of birds and 40 species of mammals as well as fi ve species of amphibians and four species of reptiles have been recorded here.
+- 563 species of vascular plants (including 19 species of orchids), 157 species of birds, seven species of amphibians, fi ve species of reptiles and 42 species of mammals have been recorded here.